cancerbits/ressler2024_neobcc/README.md

 # Reproducing the results

-Paths in the config.yaml file starting with "/path/to/" will have to be set, as well as paths in `run_ressler2024.R`.
+Paths in the config.yaml file starting with "/path/to/" will have to be set, as well as paths in [`run_ressler2024.R` script](https://github.com/cancerbits/ressler2024_neobcc/blob/main/run_ressler2024.R) to reproduce the figures of the [manuscript]().

-The figures of the [manuscript]() can be reproduced runing the [`run_ressler2024.R` script](https://github.com/cancerbits/ressler2024_neobcc/blob/main/run_ressler2024.R).

 To achieve high reproducibility, we suggest starting with the pre-processed `Seurat` object available on [GEO]().
-We recommend cloning this github repository and saving the `Seurat` object in the main directory.
+We recommend cloning this github repository and saving the `Seurat` object in the `data` subdirectory directory.

 If you like to start from the raw data, you can request access here [EGA](https://ega-archive.org/datasets/EGAD50000000371).
 Please note that before being able to run `run_ressler2024.R`, you will have to go through few pre-processing steps: